Every year, thousands of young people from Ireland embark on the adventure of a lifetime in Canada thanks to IEC, International Experience Canada.

 The application process is similar across IEC categories.
 Here’s how it works:

 Yes.
 You may be asked to show proof of medical insurance when you enter Canada with your Port of Entry letter.
-It must cover the entire duration of your desired permit.
-For example, if you plan to stay 24 months but only show 12 months of coverage, your permit will be issued for 12 months only, with no way to extend the remaining time.
+It must cover the entire duration of your permit.
+Read IEC Working Holiday Permit: the Insurance Requirement Explained.

 We’ve recommended Globe WHV insurance since 2005—they’ve supported thousands of working holiday travellers in Canada and beyond.

 Each IEC category has its own annual quota.
-The 2025 allocations for Irish citizens were: Working Holiday (3,800), Young Professionals (150), and International Co-op (50).
+The 2026 allocations for Irish citizens are: Working Holiday (2,735), Young Professionals (48), and International Co-op (20).
 You can check updated quotas here.

 Quotas for Ireland are rarely filled, so you should have no trouble securing a spot throughout the year.
 Invitations are typically sent weekly or bi-weekly.